-It is my pleasure to welcome you to the summer 2019 issue of Quest, our annual research magazine that reviews scientific achievements produced during the past year by the Princeton Plasma Physics Laboratory (PPPL).
-Our Laboratory, managed by Princeton University, is the only one of the 17 U.S. Department of Energy national laboratories devoted to the development on Earth of fusion energy, the power that drives the sun and most stars, and the scientific investigation and application of plasma, the fourth state of matter that makes up 99 percent of the visible universe.
-Capturing fusion on Earth will provide a clean, abundant and carbon-free source of energy for generating electricity for all humankind.
-It is increasingly clear that the world needs such a source – PPPL’s mission is indeed vital.
+I am happy to welcome you to the 2020 issue of Quest, our annual research magazine that reviews scientific achievements during the past year at the Princeton Plasma Physics Laboratory (PPPL), managed by Princeton University for the U.S. Department of Energy (DOE).
+Ours is the only one of the 17 DOE national laboratories devoted to capturing and controlling on Earth fusion energy, the power that drives the sun and stars, and advancing the understanding and applications of plasma, the fourth state of matter that makes up 99 percent of the visible universe.

 As we look back, we are also looking forward.
 PPPL is embarking on a major initiative to expand our development of the science of cost-effective nanoscale fabrication — the production of tiny materials many times thinner than a human hair with applications ranging from rocket propulsion to microchip etching, and other industries of the future.
 Such fabrication for microelectronics will be central to the future of U.S. competitiveness and economic security.
 To help with this effort, we are expanding our computer capabilities into the next generation of supercomputing, and growing our expertise in multifaceted research areas.
 Our advanced research in plasma-material interactions, such as nanomaterial synthesis, plasma processing, and plasma-surface modification, have made PPPL an attractive partner for industries using plasmas to create their products.